Shalini-patra/Pharmacy-Inventory-Dashboard-Steamlit-/README.md

 - Advanced analytics
 ---

-Made with ❤️ for pharmacy management
+Made with ❤️ for pharmacy inventory management